kutukvpavel/FileSearch/README.md

 # FileSearch
 Easy (binary) search for strings in files.
 Uses KMP matching algorithm and different encodings.
+The main reason to reinvent the wheel of string searching once again was lack of transparency in existing tools that I could think of, and it turned out to be faster just to roll out my own version to be 100% sure on how it works and how trustworthy the "not found" result is.

 Expects a string and a directory/file path as arguments.
 Third argument is filename filter (optional, GetFiles()-style, i.e. regex not supported).
 Optional flags give you ability to input HEX strings, suppress exceptions etc. Use of flags makes all 3 arguments described above mandatory (their indexes are hard-coded), see Main() code.